Amelia Court House in Amelia County, Virginia — The American South (Mid-Atlantic)

 Erected 1929 by Conservation & Development Commission.
 (Marker Number M-11.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical year for this entry is 1865.

 Location.
 37° 20.467′ N, 77° 59.094′ W. Marker is in Amelia Court House, Virginia, in Amelia County.
-Marker is on Goodes Bridge Road (Business U.S. 360) 0.1 miles east of Jefferson Street, on the right when traveling east.
+It is on Goodes Bridge Road (Business U.S. 360) 0.1 miles east of Jefferson Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Amelia Court House VA 23002, United States of America.
 Touch for directions.

 Also see . . .

 1. Civil War Traveler - Southside Virginia & Lee's Retreat.
-Lee’s Retreat to Appomattox.
+Lees Retreat to Appomattox.
 Amelia Court House (Submitted on May 18, 2009, by Bernard Fisher of Richmond, Virginia.)

 2. Civil War Traveler - Southside Virginia & Lee's Retreat.
 Lee's Retreat: Radio Message Scripts.
 Stop 5: Amelia Court House (Submitted on May 18, 2009, by Bernard Fisher of Richmond, Virginia.)

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 28, 2026.
 It was originally submitted on May 12, 2009, by Bernard Fisher of Richmond, Virginia.
-This page has been viewed 1,224 times since then and 58 times this year.
+This page has been viewed 1,699 times since then and 31 times this year.
 Photos: 1, 2, 3. submitted on May 12, 2009, by Bernard Fisher of Richmond, Virginia.
+4. submitted on February 19, 2026, by Evan Dwyer of Richmond, Virginia.